Internal Audit Service (European Commission)

-The Internal Audit Service or IAS is a Directorate-General (DG) of the European Commission that was established in 2001 to provide an increased accountability of the Commission.
+The Internal Audit Service or IAS is a Directorate-General (DG) of the European Commission that was established in 2001 to contribute to an increased accountability of the Commission.

-The Commissioner responsible for the IAS is Frans Timmermans First Vice-President of the European Commission, in charge of Better Regulation, Inter-Institutional Relations, the Rule of Law and the Charter of Fundamental Rights.
+The Commissioner responsible for the IAS is Piotr Serafin, who chairs the Commission’s Audit Progress Committee.

-The IAS is headed by the Internal Auditor of the Commission, Manfred Kraff, formerly the Chief Accountant of the Commission.
-The IAS has approx. 150 permanent staff.
+The director-general of the IAS is the Internal Auditor of the Commission.

 Mission

 The mission of the IAS is to: